All Guides

 • Your high school name and district number

-• The college you're applying to and its PSI number
+• The college you're applying to

 • Date you notified your school district of intent to enroll